Wisconsin Appeals Court Tosses Limit on Public Gatherings

 The appeals court decision grants a temporary injunction blocking the public gatherings order and remands the case back to the circuit court for further proceedings.

-Evers’ office could not immediately be reached for comment on the ruling Friday.
+Evers’ office blasted the ruling on Friday as counterproductive to Wisconsin’s fight against the coronavirus on a day the state reported more than 6,000 new cases.

+“We will continue challenging this decision, but the bottom line is that we can’t wait for the courts to figure this out—we need Wisconsinites to stay home and mask up, and it has to start today,” he said.

 Misha Tseytlin, a lawyer with the Chicago branch of Troutman Sanders and former Wisconsin solicitor general under Republican Governor Scott Walker representing the Amery bar, declined to comment on the ongoing legal action.

-Pro-Life Wisconsin is represented by Andrew Bath with the Chicago-based Thomas More Society, a conservative advocacy group.
-Bath and a public relations representative with the Thomas More Society also could not be immediately reached for comment Friday.
+Pro-Life Wisconsin is represented by Andrew Bath, executive vice president and general counsel with the Chicago-based Thomas More Society, a conservative advocacy group.

+Bath applauded the appeals court ruling in a statement emailed to Courthouse News on Friday, saying “under our scheme of separation of powers the executive branch cannot seize control and exercise dictatorial power” using Covid-19 as an excuse.

+“As federal and state judges across America have continued to remind us—even emergencies do not override citizens’ rights under the law,” Bath said.

 More litigation from state conservatives resisting Evers and Palm’s executive orders attempting to stymie the coronavirus’ spread is set for arguments on Nov.
 16 before the Wisconsin Supreme Court.